codemilli/wikis/Guard-2.10.3-exits-when-Guardfile-is-changed.md

 while bundle exec guard; do echo "Restarting guard..."; done
 ```

-And now, every time you change the file, Guard exists and gets restarted by the shell script.
+And now, every time you change the file, Guard exits and gets restarted by the shell script.

 100% bullet proof, as opposed to how reevaluating was implemented up till now.

 ### Alternative workaround